farid-hadi/install-wp/README.md

 password=user_password
 ```

 `~/install-wp/config/install-wp-site-opts.cnf` needs to contain a `[client]` section with a `user`, a `password` and a `database`.
-This database user will be created for your by the script.
+This database and user will be created for your by the script.
 These same values will also be entered into the created `wp-config.php` file.

 Example: